pypa/packaging.python.org/source/guides/creating-and-discovering-plugins.rst

 .. warning:: Namespace packages are a complex feature and there are several
     different ways to create them.
-It's highly recommended to read the :doc:`namespace_packages` documentation and clearly document which
+It's highly recommended to read the :doc:`packaging-namespace-packages` documentation and clearly document
-    approach is preferred for plugins to your project.
+    which approach is preferred for plugins to your project.

 Using package metadata
 ======================